 Purpose

 The purpose of this tutorial is to conduct an analysis of RNA-seq counts data to identify differentially expressed genes across different conditions.
 We will be utilizing the DESeq2 package in R to conduct this analysis.
-DESeq2 employs statistical techniques to determine what genes are significantly upregulated or downregulated in response tobetween the condition being studied.
+DESeq2 employs statistical techniques to determine what genes are significantly upregulated or downregulated between the conditions being studied.
 This guide will cover what packages are needed, how to read in data, how to make a DESeq dataset object, filtering our data, running the DESeq function and finally, how to visualize our results by using a volcano plot.
 A volcano plot is a type of scatter plot that is commonly used in the field of bioinformatics to visualize large scale data such as RNA-seq data.

 Background Information